Menu

 blueberry scones drizzled with icing

-Best of all these blueberry scones are so simple, even beginner cooks can easily make them, with no hassle!
+Best of all, these scones are so simple that even beginner cooks can easily make them with no hassle!
 In fact, scones make a great recipe for kids to help out with.
-The dough is an easy, unyeasted dough that is made in one bowl and shaped on the baking sheet.
-Easy!
+The dough is an easy, no-yeast dough made in one bowl and shaped on the baking sheet.

 overhead shot of blueberry scones arranged in a row on top of a marble slab